 Renegade Russian General Orlov plans to detonate a nuclear bomb in an American military base in West Germany.
-He believes that, should the device detonate, America would be blamed for the disaster, their forces would leave Europe and so Russia could then conquer much of Europe unopposed.
+He believes that, should the device detonate, America would be blamed for the disaster, their forces would leave Europe and so Russia then could conquer much of Europe unopposed.

 A View to a Kill

-A former KGB agent plots to destroy Silicon Valley in America.
+A renegade former KGB agent plots to destroy Silicon Valley in America.
 Bond saves the day, and thus is awarded the Order of Lenin by the KGB.

 The Living Daylights

 A Russian general named Koskov defects to Britain with the aid of a Czech cellist who impersonates a KGB sniper.
-Koskov claims that his superior, General Pushkin, has initiated Smiert Spionom (death to spies), an assassination programme endangering all British agents unless Pushkin is killed.
+Koskov claims that his superior, General Pushkin, has initiated Smiert Spionom, death to spies, an assassination programme endangering all British agents unless Pushkin is killed.
 The plot involves Russian arms deals, opium smuggling and the Soviet occupation of Afghanistan.

 Tomorrow Never Dies

-Once again the legacy of the Cold War remains in the opening sequence, as a terrorist arms bazaar deals in former Soviet weapons, including those of a nuclear variety.
+Once again the legacy of the Cold War remains in the opening sequence, as a terrorist arms bazaar deals with former Soviet weapons, including those of a nuclear variety.
 The main plot involves an immoral newspaper baron manipulating Britain and China into declaring war against each other.